Tuesday bell ringing practices no longer take place at St. Mary's.

-This Society of Bell Ringers regularly ring the bells for services at St. Mary's Church in the small village of Holme-next-the-Sea
+When enough ringers are available, this Society of Bell Ringers rings the bells for services at St. Mary's Church in the small village of Holme-next-the-Sea

 which lies on the north west coast of Norfolk on the edge of The Wash.
-The parish is in the diocese of Norwich and is one of a group of six coastal
+The parish is in the diocese of Norwich and is one of a group of eight coastal

 parishes which are known collectively as